nbenin/simple-order-php/README.md

 # simple-order-php

-- Making our first php order form
+- Making a simple order form in PHP
-- Lets gooooooooooo
+- Finding out how to use php global variables and such